Discover your online interior design course

 Tutorial four is all about building your own design practice, from developing the traits you need as an interior designer, starting out, and client relations.
 You will learn how to deal with tradespeople, contractors and suppliers, as well as timber and building terms.
 You will look at styling small spaces, properties for pre-sale inspection, and how to maximise your clients’ profit.
 This tutorial ends with assignment three.

 Tutorial five looks at planning and presentation for clients.
 You will learn how to prepare floor plans and scale drawings, as well as how to develop a conceptual and technical understanding of scale and elevation.
 You will look at example of floor plans and elevations to set you on your way.
-This tutorial also looks at the story of Australian interior design, as well as the Australian architectural periods and interior design styles.
+This tutorial also looks at the story of British interior design, as well as the British architectural periods and interior design styles.

 Continuing on from tutorial five, tutorial six looks at how to make your vision for a space come to life.
 You will look at perspective drawing, gain an understanding of computer assisted design, colour drawing and sample boards.
 You will learn how to use free-hand drawing as a tool in the creative process rather than a technical end itself.
 Furthermore, you will be shown how to present colours and finishes to your clients.
 This tutorial ends with assignment four.